 Strength vs Aerobic Training - Which is Best?

 Keeping fit takes time and effort.
 Wouldn't it be nice to find out what workout program is best and just concentrate on that one?
-In an effort to help you decide what exercises you should do, we compared Aerobics to Strength Training.
+To help you decide what exercises you should do, we compared Aerobics to Strength Training.
 Keep in mind aerobic exercises are designed primarily to improve one muscle, your heart, while strength training works on almost every muscle but the heart.

 Aerobic exercise is any exercise that uses the big muscles of the body and requires the body to move through space continuously for 20 minutes or more.
 Examples are running, bicycling, swimming, or machines like the elliptical and stair climber.

-Strength training is anything that causes resistance against body movements in order to strengthen muscles.
+Strength training is anything that causes resistance against body movements to strengthen muscles.
 Examples are workouts with barbells, dumbbells, universal gyms or nautilus equipment.

 Advantage: Strength Training